Madhav243/School_Management_System/README.md

 In this awt,swing libraray of java is used for front end and MySql is used for Database storage.

-To intsall it in your local machine , first you have to download jdk,netbeans,xampp(for sql file).
+To intsall it in your local machine , first you have to download jdk SE,netbeans,xampp(for sql file).

 After installing all the above software you should download repository zip file and extract it and all files in one folder.